-Most of the dishes served during Lunar New Year (also known as Spring Festival) are symbolic of something positive and hopeful.
+Most of the dishes served during Lunar New Year (also known as Chinese New Year and Spring Festival) are symbolic of something positive and hopeful.

-- Chicken and fish, for example, symbolize happiness and prosperity--especially when served whole.
+Chicken and fish symbolize happiness and prosperity—especially when served whole.

 Dishes are also chosen based on homonyms--words that either are spelled the same or sound the same as other words.
 Fish (yu) is served because it sounds similar to the Chinese word for plenty; whole fish represents abundance.
 Turnips are cooked because their name (cai tou) also means "good luck."